Acute urinary crystals-cystitis-2year old cat

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Medical Problems › Acute urinary crystals-cystitis-2year old cat

-This topic contains 5 replies, has 3 voices, and was last updated by Anonymous 4 years, 8 months ago.
+- This topic has 5 replies, 3 voices, and was last updated 5 years, 1 month ago by Anonymous.

 Hi.
 I am desperate to help my 2 year old Siamese cross female cat-Bear.
 She has developed urinary crystals and some small stones.
 This was in February.
 I’ve tried to give her all of the vet diets and she refuses to eat them.
 She will eat dry Royal canine SO because one of my older cats is on it.
 Also give her wet food Fancy feast mostly but trying Tiki cat or Earthborn in the last few months.
 The vet has her on budesomide for pain.
 She had me start amitryptiline-I started the pill but was unable to give it to her so ordered the liquid.
 She won’t tolerate it and is foaming and drooling when I give it to her.